buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 * Just strip out the batch.xml when you build DoThisNow.txt `sed -n `-e '1,/242505/p' -e 's/\/batch.xml//' CumList.txt  | cut -f1 -d'|' > DoThisNow.txt`
 ### Run ftpMultiple.sh
-You won't get notifications of success, only failure.
+** Helpful to run this in a tmux window, so you can peek the status remotely. ** You won't get email notifications of success, only failure.
 ** DONT PEEK ** There's a strong suspicion that opening an SFTP UI onto the servers degrades its performance and generates lots of spurious errors.